March 31, 2015

 The Federal Affairs Department, which handles all federal legislation and regulatory issues for The HSUS, is seeking interns (click to view expanded position description).
 Interns have the opportunity to hone research and writing skills, strengthen communication and networking skills, use skills to address real-world issues involving regulatory and legislative issues.

 This is a great option for law students, political science students, or anyone with a passion for making a difference in the lives of animals.

 Responsibilities and projects include:

-- Assist with research and writing projects
+- Non-legal research and writing

 Strong intern applicants have a passion for making a difference in the lives of animals and meet the following requirements:

-- Must have a strong work ethic and be eager to learn and take on projects
+- Must have a strong work ethic and be eager to learn

-- Must possess strong research and critical thinking skills
+- Strong research and critical thinking skills

 This internship is unpaid; however, course credit can be arranged.
 Interns must pass a criminal background check and sign a waiver and release of liability.
 Work is located in our Washington, D.C., offices.

 Note: You'll be asked to submit a cover letter and résumé with the application.
 Please indicate the session(s) you're applying for in your cover letter.